imcuong98/docs/_docs/fields/button-group.md

 ## Data

 This field saves value(s) in the database.
-If field is `multiple`, then each value is store in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).
+If field is `multiple`, then each value is stored in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).

 If the field is cloneable, then the value is stored as a serialized array in a single row in the database.